-FMT_MOF.1.1/SERVICES The TSF shall restrict the ability to [selection: disable, enable] the functions services [assignment: Start and stop] to [assignment: Security Administrators].
+FMT_MOF.1.1/SERVICES The TSF shall restrict the ability to [selection: determine the behaviour of, disable, enable, modify the behaviour of assignment: Start and stop] the functions services to [assignment: Security Administrators].

-The following security services can be enabled and disabled by Security Administrators: SSH, TLS, NTP and SYSLOG.
+The following security services can be enabled and disabled by Security Administrators: SSH, TLS and SYSLOG.

-6.1.4.4 FMT MTD.1/CoreData: Management of TSF data
+6.1.4.4 FMT_MTD.1/CoreData: Management of TSF data